University of Michigan-Flint logo

 Key Highlights

-• Offers a wide range of programs across six distinct colleges and schools, including the new College of Innovation and Technology (founded 2021).
+• Offers a wide range of programs across six distinct schools and colleges, including Health Sciences, Management, and the new College of Innovation and Technology.

 Timeline